Scottsboro Boys: Decatur trials

 Leibowitz called the editor of the Scottsboro weekly newspaper, who testified that he'd never heard of a black juror in Decatur because "they all steal."
-He called local jury commissioners to explain the absence of African-Americans from Jackson County juries.
+He called local jury commissioners to explain the absence of African Americans from Jackson County juries.
 When Leibowitz accused them of excluding black men from juries, they did not seem to understand his accusation.
 It was as if the exclusion was so ordinary as to be unconscious.
-(Note: Since most blacks could not vote after having been disenfranchised by the Alabama constitution, the local jury commissioners probably never thought about them as potential jurors, who were limited to voters.)
+(Note: Since most blacks could not vote after having been disenfranchised by the Alabama Constitution, the local jury commissioners probably never thought about them as potential jurors, who were limited to voters.)

 Leibowitz called local black professionals as witnesses to show they were qualified for jury service.
-Leibowitz called John Sanford, an African-American of Scottsboro, who was educated, well-spoken, and respected.
+Leibowitz called John Sanford, an African American of Scottsboro, who was educated, well-spoken, and respected.
 The defense attorney showed that "Mr. Sanford" was evidently qualified in all manner except by virtue of his race to be a candidate for participation in a jury.
 During the following cross-examination, Knight addressed the witness by his first name, "John."
 The first two times that he did so, Leibowitz asked the court to have him alter his behavior.
 He did not, and this insult eventually caused Leibowitz to leap to his feet saying, "Now listen, Mr. Attorney-General, I've warned you twice about your treatment of my witness.
 For the last time now, stand back, take your finger out of his eye, and call him mister", causing gasps from the public seated in the gallery.
 The judge abruptly interrupted Leibowitz.

 While the pretrial motion to quash the indictment was denied, Leibowitz had positioned the case for appeal.
 The issue of the composition of the jury was addressed in a second landmark decision by the U.S. Supreme Court, which ruled that race could not be used to exclude anyone from candidacy for participation on a jury anywhere in the United States.
-This astonished (and infuriated) many residents of Alabama and many other Southern states.
+This astonished (and infuriated) many white residents of Alabama and many other Southern states.